nus-cs2103-AY1920S1/duke/docs/README.md

 ### Adding a todo task: `todo`

-`todo` allows you to add a task without any timing information. +
+`todo` allows you to add a task without any timing information.\
 Format: `todo <task description>`

 Examples: